sowjanya-105/Data-Structures-And-Algorithms-Practice/README.md

 This repository contains all the programs which I had practiced or solved while learning Data Structures in C++.

-Please feel free to fork this repository, raise issues and submit PRs if you think something could be better.
+Please feel free to fork this repository, raise issues and submit Pull requests if you think something could be better.

 ## Learning Resources: